return42/sphkerneldoc/linux_src_doc/include/linux/regmap_h.rst

     field is NULL but precious_table (see below) is not, the check is performed on such table (a register is precious if it belongs to one of the ranges specified by precious_table).

+disable_locking
+    This regmap is either protected by external means or is guaranteed not be be accessed from multiple threads.
+    Don't use any locking mechanisms.

 lock
     Optional lock callback (overrides regmap's default lock